European stocks fall after China pushes yuan lower again

 China is the second-biggest buyer of EU goods after the United States and its surprise devaluation this week has heaped market pressure on European makers of cars, luxury goods and consumer products.

-The pan-European FTSEurofirst 300 index closed down 2.7 percent, while the euro zone’s blue-chip Euro STOXX 50 index was down 3.4 percent, its second-worst daily performance since January.
+The pan-European FTSEurofirst 300 index was down 2.7 percent at 1447 GMT, while the euro zone’s blue-chip Euro STOXX 50 index was down more than 3 percent, set for its second-worst daily performance since January.

 “We stay underweight German autos, luxury and capital goods with high China exposure,” Credit Suisse strategist Andrew Garthwaite said in a note to clients.